 Washington State Rules RELATED TO Breast massage

-(7) "Breast massage" means the specific and deliberate manipulation of breast tissue.
+(7) "Breast massage" means the specific and deliberate manipulation of breast tissue pursuant to WAC 246-830-555.
 Massage of the surrounding chest and shoulder muscles such as massage of the intercostal, pectoral, or axillary muscles is not considered breast massage.
-Breast massage is only allowed as authorized by WAC 246-830-555.

-(1) It is not consistent with the standard of practice for a massage therapist to touch the following body parts on a client or patient:
+(1) It is not consistent with the standard of practice for a massage therapist to touch the following body parts on a client or patient except where specifically noted:

-(3) A massage therapist must not engage in sexual misconduct as described in WAC 246-16-100.
+(2) A massage therapist shall not engage in sexual misconduct as described in WAC 246-16-100.
 Sexual misconduct will constitute grounds for disciplinary action.

 (1) Prior to performing breast massage, a massage therapist must: